metasoarous/oz/README.md

 ## License

+Copyright © 2018 Christopher Small

-Copyright © 2017 Yieldbot, Inc.
+Forked from Vizard - Copyright © 2017 Yieldbot, Inc.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.